Anointed (band)

-Anointed is a contemporary Christian music duo from Columbus, Ohio, known for their strong vocals and harmonies, featuring siblings Steve Crawford and Da'dra Crawford Greathouse, along with former members Nee-C Walls (who left the group in 2001) and Mary Tiller (who left in 1995).
+Anointed is a Christian pop and R&B duo from Columbus, Ohio, known for their strong vocals and harmonies, featuring siblings Steve Crawford and Da'dra Crawford Greathouse, along with former members Nee-C Walls (who left the group in 2001) and Mary Tiller (who left in 1995).
 Their musical style includes elements of R&B, pop, rock, funk and piano ballads.
 The group has won seven Dove Awards, two Stellar Awards and three Grammy Award nominations.
 The group has also been featured on several Christian compilation albums such as Real Life Music, 1996 and WOW The 90s.

 History

 Anointed was formed in 1988.
 They were all still in high school at that time.
 Their debut, Spiritual Love Affair, was released on Brainstorm Records in 1993 and distributed by WAL Records (Words Associated Labels), a subsidiary of Word.

 1995–2000

 In 1995 Anointed released their second album, The Call.
 This album would go on to become their best selling album to date, and to this day it is one of the best selling and popular contemporary Christian albums of the 1990s.
 The album won three Dove Awards, a Stellar award and a Grammy nomination.
 The group released Under the Influence in October 1996.

-After the release of the group's fourth album in 1999, an extended tour followed.
+After the release of the group's self-titled fourth album in 1999, an extended tour followed.
 This was probably one of the most exciting, yet demanding times for the group.
 The demand also gave way to a trio becoming a duet.